-A team based in our London office are each running 5k every day of June for the Felix Project, which takes surplus food from suppliers and delivers it to any charity that helps feed people.
+A team based in our London office each ran 5K every day of June for the Felix Project, which takes surplus food from suppliers and delivers it to any charity that helps feed people.
 It’s all nutritious and would otherwise go to waste.
 Not only that, but it helps fight food poverty and reduces costs for hardworking organisations.

 Operation Helping Hands

-The RWC Singapore team is aiming to run and walk 1000+kms in 30 days to raise money for HOME.
+The RWC Singapore team ran and walked over 1,000k in 30 days to raise money for HOME.
 HOME provides essential support for Singapore’s migrant workers, a particularly vulnerable group within our community who have been especially hard hit by Covid-19.

-The RWC Risk, Performance and Attribution team are running a total of 750km in 30 days to raise money for Crisis.
+The RWC Risk, Performance and Analytics team ran a total of 750km in 30 days to raise money for Crisis.
 Crisis is a leading UK charity for homeless people.
 Since the start of the Covid-19 outbreak, Crisis staff have been on the frontline helping a particularly vulnerable group of people into safe accommodation, supporting their health and wellbeing, and remotely providing a consistent point of assistance and comfort in these uncertain times.

 Sue Ryder Duchess of Kent Hospice

-Russell Champion, portfolio manager of the RWC European and UK Equity team, will be cycling from Lands’ End to John O’Groats over nine days in August for the Sue Ryder Duchess of Kent Hospice.
-Russell will be undertaking this challenge with his brother in law Rob, in loving memory of Russell’s Auntie, Rachel Gormley (Rae Rae).
+Russell Champion, portfolio manager of the RWC European and UK Equity team, cycled from Lands’ End to John O’Groats over nine days in August for the Sue Ryder Duchess of Kent Hospice.
+Russell undertook this challenge with his brother in law Rob, in loving memory of Russell’s Auntie, Rachel Gormley (Rae Rae).
 The Sue Ryder Duchess of Kent Hospice offered Rachel and her family a caring and friendly home in a time of need.
 Rae Rae sadly passed away last year and her ashes are scattered off the cliffs in Polzeath, Cornwall.
 Russell and Rob are looking forward to visiting her resting place en route

-Huan Ke, RWC’s General Counsel, is currently attempting the handstand t-shirt challenge.
+Huan Ke, RWC’s General Counsel, attempted the handstand t-shirt challenge.
 If you are unfamiliar with this concept, please see SpiderMan actor Tom Holland having a go here!
-Huan is doing this to raise money for Protection Approaches who run educational workshops to equip London school children with the understanding they need to reject all forms of identity-based violence.
+Huan did this to raise money for Protection Approaches who run educational workshops to equip London school children with the understanding they need to reject all forms of identity-based violence.
 Covid-19 has not only impacted the physical and mental health of individuals, it has also affected local communities from a social inclusion and solidarity perspective.
 Outbreaks create fear, and fear is a key ingredient for racism and other forms of identity-based discrimination to thrive.

-Flora Scott, RWC Marketing, has just finished running 100k in 10 days for Cransley Hospice.
+Flora Scott, RWC Marketing, ran 100k in 10 days for Cransley Hospice.
 The Cransley Hospice provides a whole spectrum of care for people in her local community and beyond with life-limiting illnesses

 Cathy Boorer, RWC European Focus Fund, asked friends to donate to Suicide Crisis in lieu of presents for her 50th birthday in April, chosen because of the especially tough situations that people might find themselves in during the Covid-19 pandemic.
 RWC have tripled all funds raised as part of the RWC Covid-19 Response Initiative